 Stanford Hospital is ranked 10th on the U.S. News & World Report Honor Roll of the best hospitals in the nation, reflecting the commitment and passion of our practitioners to be leaders in health care innovation and collaboration.
 At SHC, the resident will receive valuable critical care experience at a cutting edge, teaching hospital and Level I Trauma Center.
 With 100 ICU and 613 total licensed beds, over 80,000 emergency room visits annually, and more than 30,000 inpatient admissions each year, we offer a challenging, diverse caseload in multiple ICU settings.

 Stanford Health Care

 300 Pasteur Drive, Room H0301

 Stanford, CA 94305-5616

-The Critical Care Residency is accredited by the American Society of Health-System Pharmacists (ASHP) and follows the ASHP Residency Learning System (RLS).
-The learning objectives are consistent with the standards developed by ASHP.
-The residency experiences will be divided as follows:
+The Critical Care Specialty Residency is accredited by the American Society of Health System Pharmacists (ASHP).
+The program follows the ASHP Residency Learning System (RLS) and its goals and learning objectives are consistent with standards developed by ASHP.

 Bone Marrow Transplant